FriendsOfREDAXO/cke5/README.md

 ## Disable Autoformat

-You can disable the Autoformat-Feature (mardown code replacement) by adding the following option to the extra option section:
+You can disable the Autoformat-Feature (markdown code replacement) by adding the following option to the extra option section:

 ```json
 {"removePlugins": ["Autoformat"]}